Fito305/blocker/README.md

 // You can never assume that a message is coming at a certain point you have to expect the message coming.
 An ideal timeframe for when the message is coming.
 // A message can come at any time at a certain point of time.
 It does it async.
 We don't know in what order it is coming in.
 So what is going to happen is
 // we are going to have peer lists with ourselves in it.
 And it is also going to have pper list recieved with nodes in them that we are already connected to.

+chain.go
+// NOTE: We need to store a lot of stuff.
+We need to create our memory store.
+We need to store blocks, transactions, a lot of stuff.
+// And most of these blockchains they do that by using some kind of level DB over ROX Db which is a embedded key value store.
+// And an embedded key value store is something that is not running on your machine.
+It is embedded into your application.
+// It is running into your applciation.
+So ppl dont need to have if they want to put up a node, they dont need to have something else
+// installed.
+The only thing they need to do is run your program, run the node and it is all good.
+And everything is getting boot up in the same binary,
+// in the same compiled executable program.
+But before we are going to use these key value stores, these embedded stuff,
+// we are going to make our own memory implementation.
+So we are going to store everything in memory.
+Everything is eventually a key value store
+// embedded (not always they do store it into disk).
+We are going to store everything in memory just so we have something that we
+// can simply use to test.
+And because it is an interface if we later on want to swap that out with a level DB or a blocks DB,
+// we just need to make the interface implementation.
+Swap it out and we dont need to change anything from a business logic. because
+// the interface will do its job.
+That is the power of interfaces.

+// There should always be one block because we are always going to have the genesis block.

+// So what is going to happen is that each time we add a block, we are going to add the header to the list of headers.

+keys.go
+//NOTE:
+// Public keys can be shared publicly.

+// An address is basically another representation
+// of the public key.
+Most of the time it's some king of HEX
+// representation of the bytes of the public key.
+Most of the
+// time it's just the first 20 or something bytes.
+// We will use the first 20 bytes as our address.